Providers Urged to Monitor ICD-10 Claims; Challenge Denials

 Although it’s still early in the process, the transition to the ICD-10 coding system by all accounts is unfolding more smoothly than many observers expected.
 Reports nonetheless indicate that unexpected denials may be occurring.
 As a result, McKesson experts recommend that providers continually monitor their revenue cycle to determine if claims are being inadvertently rejected by payer systems.

-“Most of us in the healthcare industry went into October 1 anticipating the worst and hoping for the best,” said Mark Canada, regional vice president of operations with McKesson Business Performance Services XMod for PC(McKesson).
+“Most of us in the healthcare industry went into October 1 anticipating the worst and hoping for the best,” said Mark Canada, regional vice president of operations with McKesson Business Performance Services (McKesson).
 “We haven’t seen as many hiccups as there could have been and to a great extent, it’s a better story than most predicted.
 But now that we’ve begun reviewing payer activity, we have to take what we are seeing and intervene where we can.”

 According to Canada, front-end edits that have not been fully updated to accommodate ICD-10 have been periodically rejecting post-October 1 claims that are payable per the carriers’ policies.
 He said the problems have occurred with Medicare and Medicaid intermediaries as well as commercial payers.
 If an unexpected rejection occurs, Canada said providers and their billing teams should make contact with their front-end editing software vendor and report any discrepancies they’re seeing.